anumolusuma6/Spark-Declarative-Pipelines/README.md

 #### Gold can be append-only
 - Use a **DLT Streaming Table** (`dlt.read_stream` + `dlt.table`)
+    - dlt.view of silver using dlt.read_stream and create streaming table with SCD1
 - Or a standard `dlt.table` with append semantics